nmn0gueira/mpc-experiments/README.md

 ### Program Extensions
 - `xtabs`:
-  - Add support for more aggregations, such as the median or the standard deviation.
+  - Add support for more aggregations.
 - `linreg`:
   - Extend it to support multiple target variables (multivariate regression).
   - Extend it to support polynomial regression.